Codigami/CFAlertViewController/README.md

 ```

 ##### Header / Footer
  You can add header and footer to the alert (as shown in the gif).
 Set properties `headerView` and `footerView` with custom views (subclass of UIView).
 You can pass nil to this properties to opt them out.
-Some examples where you can make the use of Header / Footer

-1) To show an image in header related to the Title and Subtitle
+ 1) Some examples where you can make the use of Header in alerts (the dollar image is in header)
 <p>
     <img src="https://github.com/Codigami/CFAlertViewController/blob/develop/Images/Alert%20With%20Header.png" style="width: 100%" />
 </p>

-2) To give user more option than just dismissing the Alert
+2) Some examples where you can make the use of Footer in alert
 <p>
     <img src="https://github.com/Codigami/CFAlertViewController/blob/develop/Images/Alert%20With%20Footer.png" style="width: 100%" />
 </p>